 London Borough of Bexley

-For elections to the London Borough of Bexley, the borough is divided into twenty-one electoral wards, with three councillors elected for each.
+For elections to the London Borough of Bexley, the borough is divided into 17 electoral wards.
 The ward names are:

 - Blackfen and Lamorbey

 - Blendon and Penhill

 - Northumberland Heath